 MATES ‘Strategy Baseline Report’ Lines Of Actions being addressed

 The MATES Strategy Baseline report consists of results which were obtained from the extensive work carried out by the MATES partners; workshops with experts, Delphi questionnaires, desktop studies and surveys.
 This report synthesises the MATES strategy baseline to bridge the skills gap between training offers and the industry demands in the Maritime Technologies value chain.
 The full report can be accessed here.
-Below are the Lines of Actions identified in the report (see pages 17 and 18) which the Training Seminar will address (SB = shipbuilding):
+Below are the Lines of Actions identified in the report (see pages 17 and 18) which the Training Seminar addressed (SB = shipbuilding):

 - SB1: Training, reskilling/ upskilling workforce in the use of digital and data driven technologies (big data, Internet of Things, cloud computing, 3D printing, artificial intelligence)